5 Reasons Why do school buses stop at train tracks?

 4 .
 School buses have flashing lights and a bell

 School buses must stop at railroad crossings with flashing lights and a bell ringing.
-For example, if a train were coming, there would be warning signs telling people to get off the tracks before the train crosses over them or risk being hit.
-There are warning signs, bells, and flashing lights on railroad crossings to let people know that a train is approaching.
+For example, if a train were coming, warning signs would tell people to get off the tracks before the train crosses over them or risk being hit.
+There are warning signs, bells, and flashing lights on railroad crossings to inform people that a train is approaching.

 5. School buses have cameras on them